kalviumcommunity/S70_ProjectName/README.md

 Why This Project :-

 This project offers a unique twist on movie management by adding a unique feature mood-based recommendations, making it more preferrable and relatable.
 It combines core full-stack development skills like CRUD operations, API integration, and user authentication, while also providing great user experience with movie trivia and mood-driven suggestions which will feel like the app is very personal to users .
+This is the Project for endpoint